How to Start an Escape Room Business

-How much can you potentially make owning an escape room?
+How much can an escape room business owner make?

 Escape rooms can be highly profitable.
 According to Xola, United States escape room locations earned an average of $317,571 in 2018.
 That profit had increased from $256,860 in 2017.
 Xola’s report also found that customers used online checkouts half the time and phone and walk-up purchases the other half of the time.
 Since the escape room industry is rapidly growing, profits will likely continue to increase.